Roasted tomato and zucchini bruschetta is ideal for a quick lunch/dinner when you have little time to cook something elaborate.

 The roasted tomatoes will dry from excess water, resulting in juicy, soft, flavorful and fragrant tomatoes!

-Bread: the ideal bread for making this bruschetta is any homemade bread which you like.
+Bread: The ideal bread for making this bruschetta is any homemade bread, like this whole grain artisan bread.

 What Is The Best Bread To Use For Bruschetta?

 Bruschetta bread should be firm and without large honeycombs in the crumb.

 If the crumb in fact has large “holes,” the seasoning so carefully placed on the slice of bread is bound to fall off irretrievably while seasoning the bruschetta, or while eating it.

 The ideal bread, therefore, is homemade bread, since apart from its certainly better taste than industrially produced bread, it is more resistant to baking and manages to bake externally without compromising the typical internal softness of the crumb, which must absolutely be preserved in the preparation of a perfect bruschetta